KRFOSS/kali-docs/general-use/hidpi/index.md

 ![](appearance-settings.png)
 ![](window-manager.png)

-**The quickest way to clean up any left over artifacts is to now log out and in again**.
+The quickest way to clean up any left over artifacts is to **log out and in again**.

 #### Qt

 Some apps, such as [qTerminal](https://packages.debian.org/testing/qterminal), don't use the scale factor explained before, so they need to be configure separately.

 To do so, you need to set the following environmental variables in the `~/.xsessionrc` file:

 ```
 kali@kali:~$ echo export QT_SCALE_FACTOR=2 >> ~/.xsessionrc